InSync09, AIA, Oracle-Sun Deal and MySQL

 Still have doubts about Oracle’s direction with MySQL?
 Just look at the MySQL 5.4 release and what it’s main improvements are — it’s what Oracle has excelled at with their mainstream RDBMS — deliver features customers require the most!

-3 comments on “InSync09, AIA, Oracle-Sun Deal and MySQL”
+3 Responses to “InSync09, AIA, Oracle-Sun Deal and MySQL”